Intestinal disorders: Irritable Bowel Syndrome (IBS), Ulcerative Colitis, The Relationship between Crohn's Disease and Bile

 What is the role of bile acids and bile in the above bowel diseases?

-Proper liver function, biliary production, bile circulation (enterohepatic cycle) can prevent these bowel diseases.
-If bile circulation is inadequate or damaged for any reason, supplementing bile acids can help alleviate the symptoms of these diseases and speed up recovery as bile acids support bile circulation, digestion, health of the intestine and the immune system,
+The proper liver function, bile production, bile circulation (enterohepatic circulation) can prevent the listed intestinal diseases.
+If the bile cycle is not functioning properly or is damaged for any reason, bile acid supplementation can help to alleviate the symptoms of these diseases and speed up recovery, as bile acids support the bile cycles, the digestion, gut and immune health, are involved in alleviating your disturbances.